alinomon/DenhamCurveWorm/README.md

   ./worm-model ../data/model-parameters [options]

-     Run simluation with parameters from `model-parameters` file.
+     Run simluation with parameters from `model-parameters`
+     file.
 Extra options can be used which overwrite model-parameters using `--parameter=new-value`.
+Outputs are:

+     * worm_*.vtu all solution variables output in a format readable by Paraview
+     * Activation.txt ??
+     * Beta.txt ??
+     * Kappa.txt ??
+     * energy.txt ??
+     * feedback.txt ??
+     * pointx ??
+     * pointy ??
+TODO jack - add descriptions of these files

 ## Authors